Pain

 Types of pain

-3. Neuropathic:- Such a type of pain is neuropathic and results from nerve injury.
-This may result in the sensation of burning, tingling or stabbing hurt.
+3. Neuropathic: This type of pain is neuropathic and results from nerve injury.
+This may result in a sensation of burning, tingling or stabbing pain.
 Others include diabetes that results in neuropathic pain.

 4. Nociceptive:- This is a form of pain which results from tissue injury.
-It encompasses the somatic pain which is pain from the skin, muscles or joints and visceral hurts which is pain from internal organs.
-For example a sprained ankle is a type of nociceptive pain.
+It encompasses the somatic pain which is pain from the skin, muscles or joints, and visceral pain, which is pain from internal organs.
+For example, a sprained ankle is a type of nociceptive pain.

-5. Referred:- Referred pain is the pain that a person perceives at a site other than its origin.
+5. Referred Pain: Referred pain is pain that a person perceives at a site other than its origin.
 For instance, someone may feel chest pains associated with a heart attack in their left arm.

 Understanding Medications